wisonye/zig-tutorial-by-examples/src/comptime.md

     };
 }

+var buffer: [10]i32 = undefined;

+//
-// The generic List data structure can be instantiated by passing in a type: var buffer: [10]i32 = undefined;
+// The generic List data structure can be instantiated by passing in a type,
+// `i32` in this case:
+//
-var list = List(i32){
+var list = List(i32) {
     .items = &buffer,
     .len = 0,
 };